Polk County Court Records

 Polk County Family Court Records

 Family law matters in Polk County — including dissolution of marriage, annulment, legal separation, child custody, child support, filiation (paternity), and domestic violence protective orders — are heard in the Circuit Court.
-The domestic relations records are kept in the primary records office on the third floor of the annex building.
+Domestic relations records are kept in the primary records office on the third floor of the annex building.

 Divorce and Custody Records